rc1/Indextensions/README.md

 ### The Plugins

 Rough around the edges but hey, in the sprit of sharing, here it is.
 With a dollop of documentation too.
+Outdate docs online [here](http://rc1.bitbucket.org/indextensions/)

 ### Usage